Global Church Information

 God is often experienced in community.
 Here we hope to post resources from our larger community to experience God in the questions of life.

 The People Called Methodists

-To see information about the UMC specific to our work in the Wisconsin Annual Conference, check out this website.
+Feel free to explore information about the UMC specific to our work in the Wisconsin Annual Conference.

 Our Path Forward

 As a diverse denomination, the people called Methodists are at a cross-roads in reconciling our different theologies surrounding human sexuality and gender identity.
 The UMC has even made headlines about the potential of a church split.
 A split can only be decided upon by the governing body known as General Conference.
-This group of 862 delegates from around the world will come together in May of 2020 to vote on our path forward.
-For more information, please see the resources below.
+This group of 862 delegates from around the world will come together at the rescheduled General Conference to be held Aug.
+29 - Sept.
+7, 2021 to vote on our path forward.

-To read the press release from the authors who drafted this protocol, click here.
+Read the press release from the authors who drafted this protocol.

-To read the Frequently Asked Questions (FAQ) as compiled by the authors of the Protocol, click here.
+You can also view the Frequently Asked Questions (FAQ) as compiled by the authors of the Protocol.

 The UM News Service recorded a panel discussion on January 13 with members from the team who authored the protocol.
-The video of the discussion can be found here.
 Please note the discussion does not begin until the 5 minute and 45 second mark in the video.

-To read Bishop Jung's response to the Protocol, or to read a summary of the protocol and process from out pastors please see the documents below.
+To read Bishop Jung's response to the Protocol, or to read a summary of the protocol and process from our pastors please see the documents on the right.